kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.setGroupFixed()`

 Ask the JATOS server to fix this group.
-A fixed group is not allowed to take on more members although members are still allowed to leave.It offers callbacks, either as parameter or via [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in the fixing.
+A fixed group is not allowed to take on more members although members are still allowed to leave.It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the fixing.

 * _param {optional Function} onSuccess_ - Function to be called if the fixing was successful
 * _param {optional Function} onFail_ - Function to be called if the fixing was unsuccessful
-* _@return {jQuery.Deferred}_
+* _@return {jQuery.deferred.promise}_

 ### `jatos.hasJoinedGroup()`